awsdocs/aws-iot-docs/developerguide/iot-custom-endpoints-configurable-custom.md

 ```

 **Note**
-After you create your domain configuration, it might take up to 15 minutes until AWS IoT serves your custom server certificates\.
+After you create your domain configuration, it might take up to 60 minutes until AWS IoT serves your custom server certificates\.

 ## Creating DNS records<a name="iot-custom-endpoints-configurable-custom-dns"></a>

 After you register your server certificate chain and create your domain configuration, create a DNS record so that your custom domain points to an AWS IoT domain\.
-This record must point to an AWS IoT endpoint of type `iot:Data-Beta`\.
-This is a special endpoint type for the configurable endpoints beta release\.
-You can get your beta endpoint by using the [DescribeEndpoint](https://docs.aws.amazon.com/iot/latest/apireference/API_DescribeEndpoint.html) API\.
+This record must point to an AWS IoT endpoint of type `iot:Data-ATS`\.
+You can get your endpoint by using the [DescribeEndpoint](https://docs.aws.amazon.com/iot/latest/apireference/API_DescribeEndpoint.html) API\.

-The following AWS CLI command shows how to get your beta endpoint\.
+The following AWS CLI command shows how to get your endpoint\.

 ```
-aws iot describe-endpoint --endpoint-type iot:Data-Beta
+aws iot describe-endpoint --endpoint-type iot:Data-ATS
 ```

-After you get your `iot:Data-Beta` endpoint, create a `CNAME` record from your custom domain to this AWS IoT endpoint\.
-If you create multiple custom domains in the same account, alias them to this same `iot:Data-Beta` endpoint\.
+After you get your `iot:Data-ATS` endpoint, create a `CNAME` record from your custom domain to this AWS IoT endpoint\.
+If you create multiple custom domains in the same account, alias them to this same `iot:Data-ATS` endpoint\.

+## Troubleshooting<a name="iot-custom-endpoints-configurable-troubleshoot"></a>

+If you have trouble connecting devices to a custom domain, make sure that AWS IoT Core has accepted and applied your server certificate\.
+You can verify that AWS IoT Core has accepted your certificate by using either the AWS IoT Core console or the AWS CLI\.

+To use the AWS IoT Core console, navigate to the **Settings** page and select the domain configuration name\.
+In the **Server certificate details** section, check the status and status details\.
+If the certificate is invalid, replace it in ACM with a certificate that meets the [certificate requirements](#certificate-requirements) listed in the previous section\.
+If the certificate has the same ARN, AWS IoT Core will be pick it up and apply it automatically\.

+To check the certificate status by using the AWS CLI, call the [DescribeDomainConfiguration](https://docs.aws.amazon.com/iot/latest/apireference/API_DescribeDomainConfiguration.html) API and specify your domain configuration name\.

+**Note**
+If your certificate is invalid, AWS IoT Core will continue to serve the last valid certificate\.

+You can check which certificate is being served on your endpoint by using the following openssl command\.

+`openssl s_client -connect custom-domain-name:8883 -showcerts -servername custom-domain-name`